FAIRDataPipeline/FAIR-CLI/README.md

 | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | This layout is subject to possible change depending on whether or not multiple aliases for the same user will be allowed in the registry itself.
 The main reason for having a *local* version is to support separate handling of multiple projects. |

+## Registry Interaction
+Currently `FAIR-CLI` only sets up the write data storage location on the local registry if it does not exist.
+This is handled by the `fair.registry.Requester` class, which will ultimately also handle interactions during the sync with the remote registry.

 ## Command Line Usage
 As mentioned, all of the subcommands within FAIR-CLI are still under review with many still serving as placeholders for future features.
 Running `fair` without arguments or `fair --help` will show all of these.